Introduction

 References

-Even if reference letters are obtained, phone reference checks are encouraged because they enable the committee to secure specific information about the applicant.
+Even if reference letters are obtained, telephone reference checks are encouraged because they enable the committee to secure specific information about the applicant.
 The committee develops a standardized protocol of questions and includes those questions necessary to the individual applicant's situation.
-Notes from the reference call are included in the applicant's file.
-Interviewed candidates should be notified that phone calls may be placed to persons who are not identified as references, but who may also be knowledgeable about the candidate.
-When conducting reference checks by phone, references must be informed whether the candidate has waived or not waived his/her right to have access to reference materials.
+Notes of the reference call are included in the applicant's file.
+Interviewed candidates should be notified that phone calls may be placed to persons who are not identified as references but who may also be knowledgeable about the candidate.
+When conducting reference checks by telephone, references must be informed whether the candidate has waived or not waived his/her right to have access to reference materials.
 This information can be found in PageUp.
-See the reference check checklist in Appendix G and for information on off-list reference checks, please see Appendix H, Off-List Reference Checks.
+See the reference check checklist in Appendix E and for information on off-list reference checks, please see Appendix F, Off-List Reference Checks.

 Generally, individuals on the short list show significant accomplishment and/or promise.
-A holistic assessment of the many qualifications of each candidate of any race or gender is strongly encouraged.
+A holistic assessment of the many qualifications of each candidate is strongly encouraged.
 Reviewers should favorably consider an individual’s record of conduct that includes the candidate’s prior work with students and colleagues with broadly diverse perspectives, experiences, and backgrounds in educational, research, or other work activities.
-In addition to weighing other qualifications, reviewers should favorably consider experience of overcoming challenges or helping others to overcome barriers to an academic career or degree that a candidate would bring to UMass.
+In addition to weighing other qualifications, reviewers should favorably consider experience of overcoming or helping others to overcome barriers to an academic career or degree that a candidate would bring to UMass.
 The search committee must make every effort at every stage of this process to give candidates an opportunity to demonstrate their strengths and potential contributions, even if this involves, when in doubt, providing a campus interview opportunity.
-An applicant’s potential contribution to workforce diversity is an asset that should be carefully considered.

-Before the Search Committee schedules campus visits for short list candidates, the committee chair and/or record keeper must forward its recommended shortlist to the Department Chair, the Dean, and the Provost through APWS.
-The Search Committee chair and/or record keeper must upload a memo assessing the qualifications of the short list candidates and include a demographic comparison of the minimally qualified pool, the preliminary interview pool (if applicable), and the short-list to the respective availability estimates.
-The applicant materials (CV, application materials, diversity statement if required) must also be uploaded into APWS.
-Each level of review will assess the proposed short list with final approval coming from the Provost’s Office.
+Before the Search Committee schedules campus visits for short list candidates, the committee chair and/or record keeper should forward its recommended shortlist to the Department Chair and the Dean for final approval through APWS.
+The Search Committee chair and/or record keeper should upload a brief memo assessing the qualifications of the short list candidates The applicant materials (CV, application materials) must also be uploaded into APWS.
+For searches where the Infrastructure Support Group (ISG) is expected to participate in interviews (as noted on the requisition), the search committee chair should engage with ISG once the list of campus interviewees is finalized.
+This ensures ISG can schedule and take part in the interviews as planned.

-Individuals on the approved short list should be dispositioned in PageUp as “Campus Interview (short list).”
-Individuals on the approved short list who were interviewed, but no longer under consideration should be dispositioned as “Campus Interview – No Longer Under Consideration.”
-There is a built in communication template titled, “Amherst Interviewed Not Selected for Hire” that record keepers may use to notify applicants.
+Individuals on the short-list should be dispositioned in PageUp as “Campus Interview (Short list).”
+Individuals who were interviewed but no longer under consideration should be dispositioned as “Campus Interview – No Longer Under Consideration.”
+There is a built in communication template titled “Amherst Interviewed Not Selected for Hire” that record keepers may use to notify applicants.

 Changes or Addendums to the Short List

 The visits of candidates invited to campus should show off our quality and diversity and should strive to be substantially the same from one candidate to the next.
-The conduct of everyone in contact with candidates during their visits must be sensitive to diversity concerns in questions, comments, assumptions made, information given, activities required, and people involved.
 Candidates who participate in campus interviews for a given position should ideally receive access to the same levels of decision makers.

 During the campus interviews, it is sometimes difficult to ask each applicant identical questions.
 However, every attempt should be made to treat all candidates equitably.
 Although different questions may become necessary, every attempt should be made to elicit equivalent information in every area identified as critical to the position.
 Evaluation sheets should be developed and used by interviewers to transmit assessments of the relative strengths and weaknesses of each candidate.
 These sheets should be submitted promptly to the search committee chair after the interviews have been conducted.